 - AVVO – A website that allows users to ask for and receive free legal advice from reputable lawyers.

-New checkpoints in designer flow – there are two new checkpoints that will help indicate if your artwork or campaign description could contain infringing content.
-These new features will largely prevent wasted efforts on campaigns removed for violating our policies.
+There are two new checkpoints that will help indicate if your artwork or listing description could contain infringing content.
+These new features will largely prevent wasted efforts on listing removed for violating our policies.

 - When uploading artwork, if our system indicates that your design might belong to someone else, you will receive a pop-up notification.
 From there, you have the option to upload a different piece of original art, or let us know that you have authorization to use that design.